-30.1 filed a formal complaint against the person who excised me.
+30. I FILED A FORMAL COMPLAINT AGAINST THE PERSON WHO EXCISED ME.
 IS IT CERTAIN THAT MY CASE WILL BE EXAMINED BY A COMPETENT COURT?

-FGM constitutes both a bias-motivated crime, a discrimination based on gender and a form of grievous bodily injury.
 It is likely that FGM-related cases will be prosecuted and ruled upon in most instances.
 However, there may be cases for which a decision not to prosecute will be taken by the competent authorities.